-We all knelt down in the low-roofed, heavy-raft-

-ered room, while the old man offered up an earnest, strenuous prayer for our success.
-Even now, as I speak to you, that group rises up before mine I see once again your ancestor's stern, rugged face, with his brows knitted and his corded hands writhed together in the fervor of his suppli-My mother kneels beside him with the tears trickling down her sweet, placid face, stifling her sobs lest the sound of them make my leavetaking more bitter.
+We all knelt down in the low-roofed, heavy-raftered room. while the old man offered up an earnest, strenuous prayer for our success.
+Even now, as I speak to ye, that group rises up before mine eyes.
+I see once again your ancestor's stern, rugged face, with his brows knitted and his corded hands writhed together in the fervor of his supplication.
+My mother kneels beside him with the tears trickling down her sweet, placid face, stifling her sobs lest the sound of them make my leave-taking more bitter.
 The children are in the sleeping-room upstairs, and we hear the patter of their bare feet upon the floor.
-The man Saxon sprawls across one of the oaken chairs, half-kneeling, halfreclining, with his long legs trailing out behind, and his face buried in his hands.
-All round, in the flickering light of the hanging lamp, I see the objects which have been so familiar to me from childhood--the settle by the fireplace, the high-back, stiff-elbowed chairs, the stuffed fox above the door, the picture of Christian viewing the Promised Land from the summit of the Delectable Mountains -all small trifles in themselves, but making up among them the marvelous thing we call home, the all-powerful loadstone which draws the wanderer's heart from the farther end of the earth. ever see it again, save in my dreams-I, who was leaving this sheltered cove to plunge into the heart of the storm?
+The man Saxon sprawls across one of the oaken chairs, half kneeling, half reclining, with his long legs trailing out behind, and his face buried in his hands.
+All round, in the flickering light of the hanging lamp, I see the objects which have been so familiar to me from childhoodthe settle by the fireplace, the high-back, stiff-elbowed chairs, the stuffed fox above the door, the picture of Christan viewing the Promised Land from the summit of the Delectable Mountains-all small trifles in themselves, but making up among them the marvellous thing we call home, the allpowerful loadstone which draws the wanderer's heart from the farther end of the earth.
+Should I ever see it again, save in my dreams-I, who was leaving this sheltered cove to plunge into the heart of the storm ?